 - Make sure it will still work without power or

-- That you have a reliable form of energy (such as an emergency generator).
+- You have a reliable form of energy (such as an emergency generator).

-As I talked about with the Sun-Mar composting toilets, you typically want a composting toilet which will divert urine.
-Otherwise, the compost gets too wet and stinky anaerobic bacteria will form.
-It will take forever to get clean fertilizer if your compost is too wet.
+As I discussed with the Sun-Mar composting toilets, you typically want a composting toilet that will divert urine.
+Otherwise, the compost gets too wet, and stinky anaerobic bacteria will form.
+It will take forever to get clean fertilizer if your compost is too moist.
 The nitrogen in the urine also doesn’t help with composting.

-The only time it’s okay not to divert urine is if the waste is all going into a giant external tank or ground pit.
-The tank or pit can be lined with sand so the moisture drains out.
-However, these types of pits aren’t allowed everywhere because the waste can contaminate ground water.
+The only time it’s okay not to divert urine is if the waste goes into a giant external tank or ground pit.
+The tank or pit can be lined with sand to drain the moisture.
+However, these pits aren’t allowed everywhere because the waste can contaminate groundwater.

 The bottom line?
 Stick to urine-diverting composting toilets.

 In theory, it shouldn’t matter what your composting toilet looks like.
-However, if you plan on having guests over, it is very helpful if your composting toilet resembles a normal toilet as much as possible.
-Otherwise, your guests might be confused on how to work it.
+However, if you plan on having guests over, it is beneficial if your composting toilet resembles a standard toilet as much as possible.
+Otherwise, your guests might be confused about how to work it.